 Where to stay in El Calafate

-- Mid-range: I recommend booking the stunning Hostería La Estepa, which has sweeping views over Lago Argentina.
+Mid-range: (⭐ 8.8) I recommend booking the stunning Hostería La Estepa, which has sweeping views over Lago Argentina.
 We stayed here on our trip and it was wonderful.
-Check rates for this and other hotels in El Calafate on Booking.com or HotelsCombined

-- Budget: America del Sur Hostel is ideally located near downtown.
+Budget: (⭐ 9.0) America del Sur Hostel is ideally located near downtown.
 The timber cabin-style hostel also has beautiful views.
-Check prices on Booking.com or HotelsCombined

 Where to stay in El Chaltén

-- Mid-range: To beat the morning hiking crowds, book a room at Destino Sur Hotel de Montaña & Spa, which is located close to the trails.
-Check the latest rates and book this Patagonia hotel online at Booking.com or HotelsCombined
+Mid-range: (⭐ 8.9) To beat the morning hiking crowds, book a room at Destino Sur Hotel de Montaña & Spa, which is located close to the trails.

-- Mid-range: The spacious, padded dome tents at Patagonia Eco Domes have amazing views of the surrounding mountains.
+Mid-range: (⭐ 9.2) The spacious, padded dome tents at Patagonia Eco Domes have amazing views of the surrounding mountains.
 There’s no mobile phone coverage or internet, and each dome is powered by solar energy.
-Book online at Booking.com or HotelsCombined

-- Budget: You’ll find competitive rates at Condor de los Andes.
+Budget: (⭐ 8.2) You’ll find competitive rates at Condor de los Andes.
 There’s a mix of shared dorms and private rooms, and breakfast is included in the rates.
-Book your stay at Booking.com or HotelsCombined

 What to do in north Argentina

-In Salta, rent a car and spend the next few days exploring the dusty towns of Humahuaca, Tilcara and Purmamarca.
+In Salta, rent a car and spend the next few days exploring the dusty towns of Humahuaca, Tilcara and Purmamarca, followed by the wine region of Cafayate.
+If you want some tips, I have a guide to Argentina car rentals.

 In Humahuaca, scour the markets for artisanal blankets and rugs, pottery and clothing for the perfect souvenirs.